 Some specific phobias, such as fear of large animals, the dark, or strangers, begin early in life.
 Many such phobias stop as people get older.
 Other phobias, such as fear of rodents, insects, storms, water, heights, flying, or enclosed places, typically develop later in life.

 At least 5% of people are to some degree phobic about blood, injections, or injury.
 These people can actually faint because of a decrease in heart rate and blood pressure, which does not happen with other phobias and anxiety disorders.
 Many people with other phobias and anxiety disorders hyperventilate.
 Hyperventilating can cause them to feel as though they might faint, although they virtually never faint.

 People can often cope with a specific phobia by avoiding the feared object or situation.
-When treatment is needed, exposure therapy (see Anxiety Disorders: What Is Exposure Therapy?) is the treatment of choice.
+When treatment is needed, exposure therapy (see see Sidebar 1: What Is Exposure Therapy?) is the treatment of choice.
 A therapist can help ensure that the therapy is carried out correctly, although it can be done without a therapist.
 Even people with a phobia of blood or needles respond well to exposure therapy.
 For example, people who faint while blood is drawn can have a needle brought close to a vein and then removed when the heart rate begins to slow down.
 Repeating this process allows the heart rate to return to normal.
 Eventually, people should be able to have blood drawn without fainting.

 Drug therapy is not very useful in helping people overcome specific phobias.
 However, benzodiazepines (antianxiety drugs) may give people short-term control over a phobia, such as the fear of flying.

 Last full review/revision September 2012 by John H. Greist, MD